-At the column level, you can encrypt data using selected table columns.
+At the column level, you can encrypt sensitive data that is stored in application table columns.
 TDE tablespace encryption enables you to encrypt all of the data that is stored in a tablespace.

 Both TDE column encryption and TDE tablespace encryption use a two-tiered key-based architecture.
 Unauthorized users, such as intruders who are attempting security attacks, cannot read the data from storage and back up media unless they have the TDE master encryption key to decrypt it.